 It’s never good to book flights last minute.
 Make this the first chunk of money you spend; maybe prices will fall later, but what if you don’t and you’re committed to the trip?

 I always shop around for cheap international flights, normally on Skyscanner which has great search options including the ability to search multi-sector trips.
-Do your research, but then clear your browser cache and enter incognito mode before booking; websites will remember you have searched already and may not offer the best fares a second time
+Do your research, but then clear your browser cache and enter incognito mode before booking; websites will remember you have searched already and may not offer the best fares a second time round!

 One of my favourite things to do, especially on solo trips, is to make the most of airline connections to see another destination for a day or two.
 For example, on an upcoming trip from London to Senegal, I have a layover in Lisbon.
 By flying on from Lisbon to Dakar 24 hours later, I get a day to look around the Portuguese capital for nothing more than the cost of a hotel room!